zmarg1/med-assist/README.md

 The system is split into two main components:

 - **Android Frontend:** A mobile app that allows users to:
-  - Record new audio from doctor visits.
+  - Record new audio from doctor visits
-  - View transcriptions.
+  - View transcriptions
-  - Download or share transcripts as PDFs.
+  - Download or share transcripts as PDFs

 - **Python Backend:** A Flask-based API service that:
-  - Accepts audio file uploads.
+  - Accepts audio file uploads
-  - Uses **AssemblyAI** for transcription and speaker diarization.
+  - Uses **AssemblyAI** for transcription and speaker diarization
-  - Enhances transcription using a local or cloud-based **LLM** (Planned for Development).

-> Future versions will include a natural-language chat interface for reviewing and asking questions about past appointments.

-## In Progress
+## Future Steps

-- Improve audio playback functionality
-- Improve error handling
-- Integrate an LLM to cleanup transcripts
+- Improve diarization accuracy via rule-based logic and LLM cleanup
-- Add appointment summaries logic
+- Add appointment summarization functionality
+- Improve the UI
+- Replace AssemblyAI with **OpenAI Whisper**/**Ollama** and **PyAnnote**  for improved:
+  - Cost control
+  - Data privacy
+  - Customization
+  - Performance